projetmbc-tools/for-dev/multimd/readme/with-about.md

   - cli
 ~~~

-Here how `README.md` was built.
-We will suppose the use of the `cd` command to go inside the parent folder of `scr2prod` before launching the following script where we use instances of `Path` from `pathlib`.
+This is how `README.md` was constructed.
+We assume the use of the `cd` command to get into the right folder, before running the following script where instances of `pathlib.Path` are used.

 ~~~python
 from multimd import Builder